$286,670Average Value$160Average Price per Sq Ft2Homes For Sale

 A mix of National Folk, American Foursquare and ranch-style houses

 Mature white oaks and elms line the neighborhood's streets.
 National Folk, American Foursquare and ranch-style homes make up most of the neighborhood.
-While the majority of homes here date back to the late 1800s and early 1900s, a few were built during the mid-20th century.
+While the most homes date back to the late 1800s and early 1900s, a few were built during the mid-20th century.
 Many feature driveways and detached garages, and streets are wide enough for off-street parking.
 Single-family homes typically sell between $110,000 and $345,000.
 A few multifamily properties are also available and range in price from $230,000 to $420,000.

-Ranch Style homes are some of the most popular styles in the Old Town neighborhood.
+Ranch style homes are some of the most popular styles in the Old Town neighborhood.

 American Foursquare homes in Old Town are a very popular style.